senzing-garage/template-repository/README.md

 ### .github/CODEOWNERS

-The
-[.github/CODEOWNERS] file implements GitHub's [code owners].
+The [.github/CODEOWNERS] file implements GitHub's [code owners].
 The teams that may appear in a `CODEOWNERS` file can be seen at [github.com/orgs/Senzing/teams].

 ### .github/dependabot.yml

-The
-[dependabot.yml] file is configuration for [GitHub's dependabot].
+The [dependabot.yml] file is configuration for [GitHub's dependabot].

 ### .github/senzing-corporate-contributor-license-agreement.pdf

 The Senzing, INC. Software Grant and Corporate Contributor License Agreement (CCLA), [senzing-corporate-contributor-license-agreement.pdf], is the standard agreement for a corporation's contribution to a Senzing repository.

 #### How to create .github/senzing-corporate-contributor-license-agreement.pdf

-1. Make a `.github` directory in the repository
+1. Make a `.github` directory in the repository.
-1. Copy [senzing-corporate-contributor-license-agreement.pdf] into the new `.github` directory
+1. Copy [senzing-corporate-contributor-license-agreement.pdf] into the new `.github` directory.
 1. _DO NOT_ modify the contents of [senzing-corporate-contributor-license-agreement.pdf] without legal approval.
-1. Reference `senzing-corporate-contributor-license-agreement.pdf` in [CONTRIBUTING.md]
+1. Reference `senzing-corporate-contributor-license-agreement.pdf` in [CONTRIBUTING.md].

 ### .github/senzing-individual-contributor-license-agreement.pdf

 The Individual Contributor License Agreement (ICLA), [senzing-individual-contributor-license-agreement.pdf], is the standard agreement for an individual's contribution to a Senzing repository.
 _Note:_ if an individual is contributing on behalf of a company, the [senzing-corporate-contributor-license-agreement] must also be submitted and accepted.

 #### How to create .github/senzing-individual-contributor-license-agreement.pdf

-1. Make a `.github` directory in the repository
+1. Make a `.github` directory in the repository.
-1. Copy [senzing-individual-contributor-license-agreement.pdf] into the new `.github` directory
+1. Copy [senzing-individual-contributor-license-agreement.pdf] into the new `.github` directory.
 1. _DO NOT_ modify the contents of [senzing-individual-contributor-license-agreement.pdf] without legal approval.
-1. Reference `senzing-individual-contributor-license-agreement.pdf` in [CONTRIBUTING.md]
+1. Reference `senzing-individual-contributor-license-agreement.pdf` in [CONTRIBUTING.md].

 ### .github/workflows